Skellington-Closet/slack-mock/README.md

 - `calls`: `Array` An array of payloads received your from Slack app in response to an Slack interactive button POST.
 This includes both responses to the original Slack interactive button request and requests to the `response_url`.
+  - `url` The url of the call that was intercepted
+  - `body` The body of the intercepted request as an Object
+  - `headers` The headers of the intercepted request as an Object
+  - `statusCode` The status code of the intercepted request.
+Only captured for immediate responses, not for using the `response_url`.
+  - `type` Either `response` or `response_url`.
+Indicates how the call was intercepted.

 ### `instance.outgoingingWebhooks` (Outgoing Webhooks)